MEASURED BUILDING SURVEYS

 • An accurate measured building survey provides essential data that enables an architect to effectively design any extension or comprehensive redesign of a property.
 This type of survey will carefully document all room dimensions, wall thicknesses, and important structural details, including the precise locations of doors, windows, and supporting beams, at a minimum.
 Such detailed information ensures that any architectural plans are based on exact measurements, reducing the risk of errors during construction.

-• A measured building survey provides you with a precise and accurate scale plan drawing of your property, detailing both the internal floor plans and external elevations.
-In contrast, a building survey is typically presented as a detailed report, offering important conditional information specifically designed for home buyers.
-This can be conducted at different levels, commonly referred to as Level 2 or Level 3 surveys, each providing varying degrees of detail and insight into the property's condition.
-We do not provide conditional building surveys ourselves; however, we are more than happy to direct you to a local firm that specialises in this type of survey.
+• A measured building survey provides a precise, scaled drawing of your property, capturing both the internal floor plans and the external elevations in detail.
+This is different from a building survey, which is presented as a written report and focuses on the condition of a property - typically for home buyers.
+These reports are offered at different levels, commonly known as Level 2 or Level 3 surveys, each providing varying depths of assessment and insight into the building’s overall condition.

 • There are several factors that can influence the overall cost of a measured building survey; however, the primary considerations are usually the size and complexity of the building or buildings that require surveying.
 Additional elements such as the building’s location, accessibility, and any specific client requirements can also impact the price.
 Once we have received a clear and detailed project brief, we will be able to thoroughly assess the full scope of work involved and subsequently provide a quotation for your careful consideration.